Most IT contractors tend to work via recruitment agencies, with a fair number securing work directly with clients.

 Always ask what commission the agent is charging, and if you feel it is too high, suggest that your rate should rise accordingly.

 For this reason, if an agent initially asks you what rate you’d expect to be paid for a given role, be non-committal and play the game to your advantage.

-You will, not doubt, have heard stories of agents who cold call contractors for their own benefit.
+You will, no doubt, have heard stories of agents who cold call contractors for their own benefit.
 For example, you may get a call while at a client site and an agent from another firm may say: “who’s your project manager again??” – this simply means that the agent is looking to get in with the client and most likely has never known the name of your project manager.

 Although this may be annoying on occasion, you can always politely decline to offer the information.
-Bear in mind that the cold-calling agent may have a role for you some time in the future, so don’t burn your bridges!
+Bear in mind that the cold-calling agent may have a role for you sometime in the future, so don’t burn your bridges!